 Big names make big money, it is as simple as that.
 On the other hand, record labels will pay a lot of money for promoting the concert especially if the singer is famous.
 As the record label’s main goal is to make money it will want to attract as many people to the concert.
 Some record labels also think that even a mediocre singer can make a good amount of profit provided that they pump enough money into the promotion, although this doesn’t work always.

 There are some singers who take an hourly rate, although these are relatively few.
-The hourly rate of a singer at a concert starts around $10,000 for smaller singers and for well-established singers it can start at above $100k.
+The hourly rate of a singer at a concert starts around $10,000 for smaller singers and for well-established singers, it can start at above $100k.
 Generally, speaking these tend to happen at festivals where concerts of individual singers last one or two hours.
-As the festival has a lot of concerts which attract people they do not want to pay a percentage of the actual sale as they will not make any profit by doing this.
+As the festival has a lot of concerts that attract people they do not want to pay a percentage of the actual sale as they will not make any profit by doing this.

 Most established singers will start touring the country or the world at some point during their careers, either in a band like Kiss or solo.
 Once they have the logistics figured out and the expenses for the first concert paid then there will be no more need for additional investment as the sale of the tickets for the concert will make the necessary cash flow needed for the tour.
 As for how many touring singers make per concert it is hard to say.
 If you are wondering how much Kiss makes per concert, then you might be surprised that in total their latest tour has made over $200 million, which makes Kiss earn per concert around $10-20 million.